-Series D and Series E Convertible Preferred Stock.
-The Company evaluated the provisions of the Series D and Series E Preferred Stock under Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity, ASC 815, Derivatives and Hedging, ASC 470, Debt, and Accounting Series Release ("ASR") 268, Presentation in Financial Statements of "Redeemable Preferred Stocks."
-Based on this evaluation, the Company determined that the Series D and Series E Preferred Stock are not mandatorily redeemable financial instruments and any obligation to issue a variable number of shares of Common Stock is not unconditional.
-Accordingly, the Series D and Series E Preferred Stock should be classified as equity.
-Neither the embedded conversion option nor the embedded call option meet the criteria to be separated from the Series D or Series E Preferred stock and thus these features should not be bifurcated and accounted for as derivatives.
-Additionally, the Series D Preferred Stock contains a beneficial conversion feature ("BCF").
-Following the January 1, 2021 adoption of Accounting Standards Update ("ASU") No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, no BCF is recorded in the consolidated financial statements.
-Finally, the Company determined that the Series D and Series E Preferred Stock do not contain conversion features that could result in the Company being required to redeem a portion of the shares converted, thus the Series D and Series E Preferred Stock should not be classified in mezzanine equity.
+Series D, Series E and Series F Redeemable Convertible Preferred Stock and Series G Redeemable Preferred Stock.
+The Company evaluated the provisions of the Series D, Series E, Series F and Series G Preferred Stock under Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity, ASC 815, Derivatives and Hedging, ASC 470, Debt and Accounting Series Release ("ASR") 268, Presentation in Financial Statements of "Redeemable Preferred Stocks."
+Based on this evaluation, the Company determined that the Series D, Series E, Series F and Series G Preferred Stock are not mandatorily redeemable financial instruments and any obligation to issue a variable number of shares of Common Stock is not unconditional.
+Accordingly, the Series D, Series E, Series F and Series G Preferred Stock, nor the embedded call option in the Series D, Series E, Series F and Series G Preferred Stock, meet the criteria to be separated from the Series D, Series E, Series F or Series G Preferred Stock and thus these features should not be bifurcated and accounted for as derivatives.
+Additionally, the Series D and Series E Preferred Stock each contain a beneficial conversion feature ("BCF").
+Following the January 1, 2021 adoption of Accounting Standards Update ("ASU") No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, no BCF is recorded in the company being required to redeem a portion of the Shares converted, thus the Series D, Series F and Series F Preferred Stock do not contain conversion features that could result in the Company being required to redeem a portion of the Shares converted, thus the Series D, Series F and Series F Preferred Stock should not be classified in mezzanine equity.
+Similarly, the voluntary redemption feature of the Series G Preferred Stock cannot result in the Company being required to redeem the shares converted and series F Preferred Stock is not required to be classified in mezzanine equity.